 Africa needs investment capital with different risk/return profiles

-Reaching the SDG’s will require private and institutional capital to invest in structures that achieve development outcomes in a financially sustainable way.
+Reaching the S require private and institutional capital to invest in structures that achieve development outcomes in a financially sustainable way.

 African SMEs need early stage risk capital